ThomasLenges/trafficFlow/README.md

 Following model generation, the **VideoObjectDetection brick** was used to deploy and run the model on-device, taking inspiration from Arduino's built-in example apps for the UNO Q.

-Disclaimer: The model may require finetuning to account for your specific camera positioning and outdoor weather conditions (only tested on good sunlight conditions).
+**Disclaimer**: The model may require finetuning to account for your specific camera positioning and outdoor weather conditions (only tested on good sunlight conditions).

 ### Tracking